Battle of the Gates of Trajan: Siege of Serdica

 In 986, Basil II led a campaign with 15,000 to 20,000 soldiers.
 The commanders of the eastern armies did not take part in the campaign because they were fighting with the Arabs.
-The Byzantines marched from Odrin via Plovdiv to reach Sredets (Sofia).
+The Byzantines marched from Odrin via Plovdiv to reach Sredets.
 According to Leo Diaconus the objective of their Emperor was to subdue the Bulgarians with one strike.
-After the capture of Serdica which was a strategic fortress between the northeastern and southwestern Bulgarian lands Basil II intended to continue his campaign towards Samuil's main strongholds in Bulgaria.
+After the capture of Serdica, which was a strategic fortress between the northeastern and southwestern Bulgarian lands, Basil II intended to continue his campaign towards Samuil's main strongholds in Bulgaria.

 On his way to Serdica Basil II left a strong company under Leon Melissenos to guard the rear of the Byzantine army.
 When he finally reached the walls of the city, Basil II built a fortified camp and besieged the fortress.
 After 20 days of fruitless assaults, the Byzantine army ran short of food.
 Their attempts to find provisions in the surrounding country were stopped by the Bulgarians who burned crops and even took the cattle of the Byzantines.
 In the end, the city garrison sallied out of the city, killing many enemy soldiers and burning all of the siege equipment, which the inexperienced Byzantine generals had placed too close to the city walls.